au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 * ``https://ror.org/02stey378`` [University of Notre Dame Austraila]
 * ``https://ror.org/03pnv4752`` [Queensland University of Technology]

+**Constraints**: Always set to the organisation requesting the RAiD

 **Note**: Owners, i.e., Organisations hosting Service Points, must have, acquire, or be assigned RORs.
 A RAiD minted by a Registration Agency must be associated with an Owner affiliated with that Agency.

 .. _1.4.2-identifier.owner.schemaUri: